exercism/common-lisp/concepts/floating-point-numbers/about.md

 Floating-Point Numbers are fractional or whole numbers including a decimal point (like `3.14`, `-1.7`, `99.99`, `2048.0`)

+The float type is subdivided into several subtypes: `short-float`, `single-float`, `double-float` and `long-float`.
+The language specification defines minimum precision and exponent size for each of these.

 In general, if you are working with only whole numbers, you should prefer integers as they don't suffer from the same loss of precision as floating-point numbers do over many calculations.

 ## Reference